MindscapeHQ/raygun4php/README.md

 See the [Error Control Operators section on PHP.net](http://php.net/manual/en/language.operators.errorcontrol.php) for more information.

 ## Changelog
+- 2.0.1: Fix fixes for CLI use, PHP 7.4 deprecation warning in RayrunMessage JSON encoding
 - 2.0.0: New major version
   - Increased minimum PHP version to 7.1
   - Added PSR-4 autoloader